Appearance

 Visual tweaks

-Reviewable doesn't have a lot of settings exposed in the UI to customize how things look to keep things simple.
-However, you can easily inject a custom stylesheet to override styling on a wide range of elements.
-Here are some commonly requested examples.
+To keep things clean and simple, Reviewable doesn't expose many UI customization settings in the UI.
+Besides the visual tweaks section in the account settings dropdown, you can also inject a custom stylesheet to override styling on a wide range of elements.
+Below are some commonly requested examples.

 Line numbers